varnish/Varnish-Book/varnish_book.rst

 Appendix C: Extra Material
 ==========================

-The following is content needed for some of the exercises.
+This appendix contains code needed for some exercises.

+..
+TODO for the author: To list and reference the content of this appendix to their respective exercises

 ajax.html
 ---------